Spend two or four weeks on a unique and once in a lifetime experience helping the endangered turtles in Costa Rica.

-Recommendations: Healthy, no maximum age, minimum age is 18 unless accompanied by an adult aged 18 or over (or have parental/guardian consent aged 17).
+Recommendations: Healthy, no maximum age, minimum age is 17, (people aged between 17-18 will need written consent from a parental/guardian).
 Open-minded and willing to be accepting of a very different culture.

 Our partner in Costa Rica works with local biologists at reserves along both the Pacific and Caribbean coastlines who are focused on preserving endangered Olive Ridley, Leatherback Black and Green turtles.